 In a shell, there is a different type of shell.
 The most popular shell is the Bash shell, which is included out of the box by many popular Linux distributions such as Ubuntu and RedHat.

-Back to the terminal: every Linux distribution provides a different terminal depending upon the desktop manager.
-Example: Ubuntu provides Gnome Terminal due to Gnome DE, while Kubuntu (KDE version of Ubuntu) provides Konsole due to KDE DE.
+Back to the terminal: every Linux distribution provides a different terminal depending on the desktop manager.
+Example: Ubuntu provides Gnome Terminal due to Gnome DE, while Kubuntu (the KDE version of Ubuntu) provides Konsole due to KDE DE.

 Table of Contents

 Launching a Linux Terminal